salvatoreferragamo/Med-HGE/ori_code/Med-HGE/README.md

 ## From Scratch
 ### * preprocess
-(1) Preprocess dataset with DiseaseKG.
+(1) Preprocess dataset with DiseaseKG and entities tagged by bio-NER.

 ```
 python imcs_medical.py